drBenway/pixi-vn-wiki/Canvas-Elements.md

 ## Custom Elements

 You can create custom elements by extending the base elements.
-It is necessary use the decorator `canvasElementDecorator` for register the custom element, for parameters you can pass the canvas element name (the name mast be unique), if you don't pass the name the canvas element will be saved with the class name. ( [How enable the decorators in TypeScript?](/Various-Answers.md#how-enable-the-decorators-in-typescript) )
+It is necessary use the decorator `@canvasElementDecorator`.

+`@canvasElementDecorator` is a decorator that save the canvas element in memory.
+Have a optional parameter that is the id of the canvas element (must be unique).
+If you don't pass the name, the canvas element will be saved with the class name. ( [How enable the decorators in TypeScript?](/Various-Answers.md#how-enable-the-decorators-in-typescript) )

 And is necessary to override the `memory` property to store the custom element properties.
 On `get memory()` if very important to return the `className` property, this property must equal to the decorator parameter or the class name if the decorator parameter is not passed.